jessemarple/jessemarple.github.io/index.md

 # About Me
 Anyone that wants to learn a little bit about me should stop by here to read this first.

 Foremost, I'm a __problem solver__.
 I love working with technology and I enjoy solving challenging problems.
-I am a creative architect that has build solutions - personally, and in a team.
+I am a creative architect that has built solutions - personally, and in a team.
 I don't believe that any one tool is a silver bullet that can be applied to all situations.

 I love to code.
 I love standing on the shoulders of so many giants that have build so many amazing structures that help me achieve dreams.
 I love the clarity that comes from mashing the keyboard; writing, testing, debugging, frustration, fixes, cleanup and commenting!